robert-hh/DLV-pressure-sensor/README.md

 Convert the supplied celsius temperature value into a degree Fahrenheit value.

+### **dlv.lowpass_init(start_value, time_constant)**

+Set up the lowpass filter with a start value and a time constant.
+The default values are 0 and 0.1.

+### **filtered = dlv.lowpass(sample)**

+Return the first order low-pass filtered value of the actual sample.
+The time-constant of the filter has to be set in advance with lowpass_init.
+In order to speed up the settling time is advisable to inititalize the lowpass filter with a value in the range of the expected series

 ## **Test coverage**

 The basic and extended drivers were successfully tested with: